 Did you know Budapest is actually a blend of two cities – Buda (hilly side) and Pest (flat side)?
 Both sides are connected by the Chain Bridge.

 You can’t really say you’ve visited Budapest without indulging in the authentic thermal spa.
-Széchenyi Bath is the most popular thermal baths in Budapest.
+Széchenyi Bath is the most popular thermal bath in Budapest.
 Thus, it becomes super important to book tickets online.

-We booked skip the line full-day entrance pass for Szechenyi Baths and that was the wisest thing we did for our trip to Budapest as the ticket lines were super long!
+We booked a skip-a-line full-day entrance pass for Szechenyi Baths and that was the wisest thing we did for our trip to Budapest as the ticket lines were super long!

 You can also consider going to Gellért Spa, the Art Nouveau Bath which is the second most famous thermal bath after Széchenyi Thermal Bath.